AbhinayAmbati/anon-nearby/README.md

 **AI Content Moderation**: Real-time message analysis using Google Gemini AI to detect and prevent inappropriate content, harassment, spam, and abusive language.
 Progressive enforcement with warnings, shadow bans, and temporary restrictions.

 **Real-Time Communication**: Instant message delivery with Socket.IO for responsive chat experiences, including typing indicators and connection status.

+**Ephemeral File Relay**: Securely share files with nearby users or via a 6-digit code.
+Files are encrypted on your device, relayed through the server in chunks, and decrypted only by the recipient.
+No files are ever stored on the server.

 **Ephemeral Conversations**: All chat data is automatically purged when sessions end, ensuring complete privacy and no permanent records.